Benson-Genomics-Lab/TRF/README.md

 ## Instructions for Compiling ##

+To compile TRF:
+ - Open a terminal window and change directory to the TRF directory created by a clone of this repository.
+ - Type `make` in the terminal.
+This will compile the code and create an executable version called TRF.

 ## Quick Start ##
 The following is a recommended command line to run TRF.
 Parameters are explained further below.
 ```bash